 The initiative aims to give an entire generation of youth the opportunity to gain work experience, transforming their lives, the businesses they help grow, and the economy of the entire country all predicated on the fact that without experience youth cannot get a job and without a job, youth cannot get experience.

-Adapt IT further demonstrated its commitment in Skills Development by appointing 28 YES beneficiaries in June 2020, who were unemployed.
+Adapt IT further demonstrated its commitment in Skills Development by appointing 36 YES beneficiaries in 2020 and 14 YES beneficiaries in 2021, who we unemployed.
+Micros appointed 11 YES beneficiaries in 2021.

 In addition to the above Skills Development programmes, Adapt IT recruit newly qualified unemployed graduates for a fixed period.
 This initiative offers the graduates an opportunity to learn and to acquire new skills and experience in line with their qualifications.